Has Renew Boston Trust improved energy efficiency and reduced emissions?

 Buildings in the Renew Boston Trust program span the Boston fire and police departments, libraries, community centers, parks and recreations, and properties managed by the city.
 Energy conservation measures include lighting upgrades, building weatherization, water conservation, computer and plug load management, smart control systems, and the adoption of solar energy.

-In phase 1 the City chose 14 buildings whose upgrades were completed by April 2020.
+In phase 1, the City chose 14 buildings whose upgrades were completed by April 2020.
 Thirty-one buildings were selected for upgrades in Phase 2.
 Those upgrades are scheduled for completion in April 2023.
-A baseline energy audit was performed before each project began to measure the quantity and cost fuel and electricity, and to estimate GHG emissions.
+A baseline energy audit was performed before each project began to measure the quantity and cost of fuel and electricity and to estimate GHG emissions.
 A retrospective audit enabled a “before and after” comparison.

 The reduction in energy use generated a reduction of 6,791 MTCO2e in the first full year following project completion.
 The Copley Library and the Boston police headquarters buildings had the two largest absolute reductions.
 The average reduction per building was about 14% in the first year after project completion.
 Buildings with large one-year percentage reductions include the Mount Hope Cemetery administration building, East Boston Stadium, and several branches of the Boston Public Library system.